 Police: Man with gun fatally shot outside Wisconsin hospital

-WAUKESHA, Wis. — Police say officers fatally shot a man who pointed a gun at them outside the emergency department entrance of a Wisconsin hospital.
+WAUKESHA, Wis.
+(AP) — Police say officers fatally shot a man who pointed a gun at them outside a Wisconsin hospital.

 Police responded to a report of a man with a gun in the parking lot of Waukesha Memorial Hospital about 1:30 a.m.
 Wednesday.

-Police say he was shot after aiming the gun at officers.
-Police did not say why the man had gone to the hospital for treatment.
+Police say he was shot after he aimed the weapon at officers.

+Police say the man’s presence at the hospital was not related to the coronavirus.

 COPYRIGHT 2020 THE ASSOCIATED PRESS.
 ALL RIGHTS RESERVED.
 THIS MATERIAL MAY NOT BE PUBLISHED, BROADCAST, REWRITTEN OR REDISTRIBUTED.